simphony/SimNanoDOME/docs/installation.md

 docker run --rm -it simnanodome python
 ```

-or access a bash shell using:
+or access it using a bash shell:

 ```shell
 docker run --rm -it simnanodome bash